 You may also wish to take a walk around (and maybe a little shopping) at some of its more interesting and trendy neighbourhoods including La Candelaria, La Macarena, Parque de la 93, La Zona T, and Monserrate, La Zona Rosa (bars and restaurants), La Zona G(International Cuisine) and Monserrate Santuary and City view point.

 Travel to Armenia where we have included a jeep tour to small villages, a coffee plantation and a visit to botanical gardens.
 Free time for optional activities such as kayaking, rafting or a canopy zipline.

 Explore the area surrounding the coffee plantation and grounds to get acquainted with the process of coffee production, and there will be plenty of chances to sample!
 Lots of free time to explore the area and take exciting optional excursions like kayaking, rafting or biking or visit the nearby botanical garden and butterfly farm of Armenia.

 Journey to Salento with a tour of a coffee farm with tastings.
 Free time to explore the town.

 Travel to Salento, a small typical colombian coffee village surrounded by incredible landscapes of mountains, rivers and valleys.
 In the afternoon we take an included tour to a coffee farm and enjoy the taste of a good coffee cup in the best coffee shop in town.
 The rest of the time is for us to stroll around the appealing streets of town.

 Continue to Santa Rosa with included visit to the hot springs and free time to relax.

-Two days to explore Medellín with free time to visit the vibrant city's museums, take an optional city tour or the Pablo Escobar tour.
+Two days to explore Medellín with free time to visit the vibrant city's museums and take an optional city tour.

 Upon our arrival in the afternoon we will transfer to our Hotel in El Poblado, which is the epicenter of the cultural and social life of Medellín, where most of restaurants, and malls are located.